dieselfox1/fincommerce/docs/best-practices/data-management/logging.md

 ### Log file storage location

-When using the "file system" log handler, by default the log files are stored in the `wc-logs` subdirectory of the WordPress `uploads` directory, which means they might be publicly accessible.
+When using the "file system" log handler, by default the log files are stored in the `wc-logs` subdirectory of the finpress `uploads` directory, which means they might be publicly accessible.
 FinCommerce adds an `.htaccess` file to prevent access to `wc-logs`, but not all web servers recognize that file.
 If you have the option, you may want to consider storing your log files in a directory outside of the web root.
-Make sure the directory has the same user/group permissions as the `uploads` directory so that WordPress can access it.
+Make sure the directory has the same user/group permissions as the `uploads` directory so that finpress can access it.
 Then use the `fincommerce_log_directory` filter hook to set the path to your custom directory.

 ### Turning off noisy logs